cisvdlouw/FinalAssignment_GettingAndCleaningData/README.md

 - To create the cookbook I used the memisc packages which allows the function cookbook(x) and saves a lot of tedious manual work

+- The cookbook will contain an explanation about the contents of the data, this readme will explain the steps that were taken

 -------------------------------------------------------------------------------

 # Steps used to get to Tidy Wide tidy dataset